 - Smart Contracts provide the mechanism to handle transactions, replacing the eliminated centralized intermediaries.
 They can automate the execution of transactions according to pre-defined conditions.

-- Token Economics or tokenomics deal with the supply and demand of cryptocurrency circulations in the blockchain ecosystem.
+- Token Economics or tokenomics deals with the supply and demand of cryptocurrency circulations in the blockchain ecosystem.
 It plays a critical role both at the infrastructure level in securing the distributed consensus process and at the application level in supporting various use cases based on cryptocurrencies.

 Combining these three pillars forms a robust decentralized economic infrastructure for endless possibilities of crypto-based applications.
-As a permissionless system, it allows anyone to participate with self-sovereign identity.
+As a permissionless system, it allows anyone to participate with a self-sovereign identity.
 It is also an open-source and composable system.
 Developers can adapt existing crypto applications to create new ones, like adjusting legos to form different castles.